Associate Head Coach

 Dowling earned his bachelor's degree in Sociology from UMES in 2005, and he received a master's degree in Sports Management from California University of Pennsylvania in 2011.

-Dowling has a daughter, Laiya Croix Dowling.
+Dowling is married to Cierra Dowling and has a daughter, Laiya Croix Dowling.

 Director of Basketball Operations